jeremycross/Python-Notes/README.md

 Chapter 13: Built-in Functions
 Chapter 14: Modules
 Chapter 15: Databases

+## Learning Python by Joe Marini
 When working with the 'Ex_Files_Learning_Python' notes there are two types of files to keep in mind:
 'starting' and 'finished'
-'starting' files are my own notes and were created while following the online tutorial
+ - 'starting' files are my own notes and were created while following the online tutorial
-'finished' files are the instructors programs and were left untouched
+ - 'finished' files are the instructors programs and were left untouched
 Chapter breakdown for that folder is (all notes are updated):

 Chapter 2: Python basics